Sarará: Degree of European descent of non-white Brazilians

 Genetic research on ancestry of Brazilians of different races has extensively shown that, regardless of skin colour, Brazilians generally have European, African and Amerindian ancestors.

 According to a genetic study about Brazilians, on the paternal side, 98% of the White Brazilian Y chromosome comes from a European male ancestor, only 2% from an African ancestor, and there is a complete absence of Amerindian contributions.
-On the maternal side, 39% have a European Mitochondrial DNA, 33% Amerindian and 28% African MtDNA.
-This analysis only shows a small fraction of a person's ancestry (the Y Chromosome comes from a single male ancestor and the mtDNA from a single female ancestor, while the contributions of the many other ancestors is not specified), but it shows that miscegenation in Brazil was directional, between Portuguese males and African and Amerindian females.

-Analyzing Black Brazilians' Y chromosome, which comes from male ancestors through the paternal line, it was concluded that half (50%) of the Black Brazilian population has at least one male ancestor who came from Europe, 48% has at least one male ancestor who came from Africa and 1.6% has at least one male ancestor who was Amerindian.
-Analyzing their mitochondrial DNA, that comes from female ancestors though maternal line, 85% of them have at least a female ancestor who came from Africa, 12.5% have at least a female ancestor who was Native Brazilian and only 2.5% have at least a female ancestor who came from Europe.
+On the maternal side, 39% have European mitochondrial DNA, compared to 33% Amerindian and 28% African mtDNA.
+This analysis only includes a small fraction of a person's ancestry: the Y chromosome comes from a single male ancestor and the mtDNA from a single female ancestor, while the contributions of other ancestors is not specified.
+An analysis of Black Brazilians' Y chromosome, which comes from male ancestors through the paternal line, concluded that 50% of the Black Brazilian population has at least one European male ancestor, 48% has at least one African male ancestor, and 1.6% has at least one Amerindian male ancestor.
+An analysis of their mitochondrial DNA, which comes from female ancestors though the maternal line, found that 85% have at least one African female ancestor who came from Africa, 12.5% have at one Amerindian female ancestor, and only 2.5% have at least one European female ancestor.
+These results show that miscegenation in Brazil was directional and gendered, primarily occurring between Portuguese males and African and Amerindian females.

 As for the complete genetic ancestry of Brazilians, research has shown that it is predominantly European, even among non-white Brazilians.
-According to another study (autosomal DNA) conducted on a school in the poor periphery of Rio de Janeiro the pardos there were found to be on average over 80% European, and the "whites" (who thought of themselves as "very mixed") were found out to carry very little Amerindian and/or African admixtures.
-"The results of the tests of genomic ancestry are quite different from the self made estimates of European ancestry", say the researchers.
-In general, the test results showed that European ancestry is far more important than the students thought it would be.
-The pardos for example thought of themselves as 1/3 European, 1/3 African and 1/3 Amerindian before the tests, and yet their ancestry was determined to be at over 80% European.
+According to a study of autosomal DNA collected in the poor periphery of Rio de Janeiro, pardos there were found to be on average over 80% European.
+The "whites," who thought of themselves as "very mixed," were found to have very little Amerindian and/or African admixtures.
+In general, the test results showed that European ancestry is far more prevalent than participants thought it would be.
+Another study on autosomal DNA showed that Brazilians as a whole, from all regions and of all complexions, are genetically more closely linked to Europeans than to Africans or mestizos from Mexico.
+This shows that the genotypes of individuals in a miscigenated population does not necessarily match their phenotype.